Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_9/_index.md

 title: 'Coding aptitude assessment challenge: Task 9'
 ---

 Write a function that takes in a string and then returns all the vowels in the string as a list or array.
-If you are working in java you must return an array not a list.
+## For java
+Write a function that takes in a string and then returns all the vowels in the string as an array

+Example usage:

+`task9("Hello there Andy")` should return `[a, e, e, e, o]`

 The returned vowels should be: